What is the CONCAT Function in Excel?

 After typing the formula in D5, we can drag down the formula for all required cells using fill handle.

 Let’s assume we need the name of suppliers but in capital letters.
 CONCAT can be used along with other Excel functions to get the desired results.
 Now in our example, we need the name Harry Potter to be combined but in upper case.
-In such scenario, we would use the formula:
+In such a scenario, we would use the formula:

 The result will be the name in all capital letters: